The short answer is yes; you can reuse mouse traps.

 Electronic traps are usually safe if you have pets and children in your home, although you should follow the instructions that come with the trap.

-Furthermore, they come with a blinking light to indicate when a mouse is inside.
+Furthermore, they come with a blinking light to indicate a mouse is inside.
 However, the downside of electronic traps is that they are pretty expensive.

 They are highly reusable and run on electricity.